w3c/wai-curricula/content/designer/images-and-graphics.md

 * define clear and consistent identification methods for complex image descriptions, including appropriate headings and expandable and collapsible components
 * design user experiences for complex images, including:
   * how to get to the image descriptions
-  * how the content  of the description should look like
+  * what the description should look like
   * if the descriptions could ultimately replace the image itself
 * identify related requirements for content authors to:
   * provide descriptive, equivalent textual information to understand complex images and graphics, including diagrams, charts, maps, and infographics